uwheartbreaker/Getting_And_Cleaning_Data_Course_Project/CodeBook.md

  * https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ###How the run_analysis.R File Works
- 1. My code starts by loading the various files in the zip file.
-These files consist of training tables,
+ 1. The file begins by loading the various files contained in the zip file.
+These files consist of training tables, testing tables & the corresponding headers for these files (i.e. features & labels).
  2.
  3.
  4.